Will1445/Practice-Projects/README.md

 - The client half of a remote desktop and keylogger application
 - This is set to receive data from a c++ compiled executable on the target machine
-- The code and executable on the target machine are not present on this repository but may be added later
+- The code and executable for the target machine are not present on this repository
 - This directory contains its own README to explain how to use the code for the desired effect

 ### TTS